-This search will open a new tab to the library online catalog.
+This search will open a new tab to the online catalog.

 Location & Hours

-We are located on the 3rd floor of the Medical Education Center.
+Richard D. Haines is located on the 3rd floor of the Medical Education Center in Temple, TX.

 Services